Card-Forge/forge/README.md

 - Java IDE such as IntelliJ or Eclipse
 - Git
 - Maven
-- Android dev kit (optional: for Android releases)
-- Xamarin (optional: for iOS development)
 - Gitlab account
+- Libgdx (optional: familiarity with this library is helpful for mobile platform development)
+- Android SDK (optional: for Android releases)
+- RoboVM (optional: for iOS releases) (TBD: Current status of support by libgdx)

 # Project Quick Setup